paullaffitte/lua-map-generator-workshop/README.md

 This workshop will introduce you to 2D map generation in [lua](https://www.lua.org) language, with the help of [LÖVE2D](https://love2d.org).

-Here is an example of a result that you could obtain.
+Here is an example of what you could obtain.
 ![island](https://github.com/paullaffitte/lua-map-generator-workshop/blob/master/example/island.png)

 ## What is map generation ?